jburguete/MinGW-64-Make/README.md

 [7-Zip for Windows](http://www.7-zip.org/downloag.html) and include the
 installation directory in the PATH environment variable.

+3. Install the last version of
-3. Install [Git for Windows](http://git-scm.com/download/win) and include the installaction directory in the PATH environment variable selecting the *Run Git from the Windows Command Prompt* option of the installer.
+[Git for Windows](http://git-scm.com/download/win) and include the installation directory in the PATH environment variable selecting the *Run Git from the Windows Command Prompt* option of the installer.

 4. Optionally, install
 [Microsoft MPI](http://www.microsoft.com/en-sg/details.aspx?id=39961)